 When visiting Drumheller, there is no other place where you will find stuffed French toast as good as at the Heartwood Inn & Spa.

 A short drive from Calgary, leave the path well beaten and enter Kananaskis Country through highway 40.
 You will be transported from the bald prairie expanses to the towering peaks of the Rocky Mountains.
 Enjoy the scenery on highway 40 and turn off on the Smith Dorrien Spray Trail (#742).
 This gravel road is used for the “backdoor” access to Spray Lakes.
 The Smith Dorrien winds its way through moose habitat.
 As you cruise close to the tree line you’ll find mounds of snow, even in high summer.
 But save your gawking for the wildlife, as elk, moose, mountain goats, and the occasional bear pause to watch you rumble by.

-Travelling from the east, experience Cypress Hills Interprovincial Park and Elkwater region.
-The scenic drive from Elkwater over to Lethbridge and then south west to Waterton Lakes is truly the best way to experience Alberta’s the historical significance of southern Alberta from the days of boot-legging, North West Mounted Police and First Nations peoples.
+Traveling from the east, experience Cypress Hills Interprovincial Park and Elkwater region.
+The scenic drive from Elkwater over to Lethbridge and then south-west to Waterton Lakes is truly the best way to experience Alberta’s the historical significance of southern Alberta from the days of boot-legging, North West Mounted Police and First Nations peoples.
 As you venture further west, the landscape dramatically changes into mountainous grandeur.
 Venture past Waterton and you may see bison roaming the paddock.

-A restful start to your trip begins at the Elkwater Lake Lodge.
+A restful start to your trip begins at the Elkwater Lake Lodge (former member of Charming Inns of Alberta).
 Be sure to get some yummy goodies from the Lodge’s restaurant for the trip.
 The Crandell Mountain Lodge in Waterton is a welcoming end to your drive.